 Ongoing Training For Engineers

 Our developers and software test engineers are staying on top of the latest and greatest techniques for writing accessible applications.
-We share information across the teams internally and work with our 3rd party vendors to implement accessibility in our latest technology platforms.
+We share information across the teams internally and work with our accessibility researchers to implement accessibility solutions in our latest technology platforms.